 Soil will need to be treated and prepared with organic matter after avoiding old mulch.

-Deer are desperate for food and will walk long and far to find anything to eat.
-(As you can imagine, natural resources are slim-pickings in the wintertime.)
+Deer are desperate for food and will approach lawns and gardens to find any type of food to eat.
+(As you can imagine, natural resources are slim-pickings in the wintertime; and deer will need to rummage through snow to find leaves, twigs, buds and any remaining greenery.)
 This is bad news for gardeners as they prepare gardens for the winter growing season.

-It's hunting season; and our white-tailed friends need to avoid deer hunters as to not become deer meat.
-To accomplish this, deer will not only move away from woods; but they will do so in the early morning and evening hours to avoid chilling wind gusts and to get first dibs on whatever is left from home gardens.
-This action will also leave them undetected by homeowners (high five for deer).
+It's hunting season; and our white-tailed friends need to avoid deer chasers as to not become deer meat.
+To accomplish this, deer will not only move away from woods; but they move in on home gardens to seek food.
+This will occur in the early morning and evening hours to avoid chilling wind gusts and to get first dibs on whatever is left from home gardens before homeowners can spot them.

 And, deer are not the only wild animals that homeowners need to worry about.
 In fact, homeowners will see just as many coyotes on landscapes as bucks and does.
 Teenage coyotes leave their parents in December to fend for themselves and scout for their own food.
 Then, January is coyote breeding season, leading to an influx of coyotes on lawns.

-To protect plants from hungry deer and other wild animals, gardeners will need to act on deer management strategies such as fence installation.
-Having a deer fence around gardens is critical in winter as gardeners prepare for spring planting (prime season for deer damage in gardens).
+To protect plants from hungry deer and other wild animals, gardeners will need to act on wildlife management solutions such as fence installation.
+Having a fence around yards and home gardens is critical in winter as gardeners prepare for spring planting (prime season for agricultural damage from wild animals).
 Once spring comes, home growers can plant flowers for deer-resistance as a secondary layer of protection around a deer fence.